BY CRAIG DOWD

 Like the two films that cemented Delpy’s status as an indie-powerhouse with a pout, Before Sunrise and Before Sunset, 2 Days in New York largely unfurls in discussion.
 But unlike Richard Linklater’s two iconic films there are no long, voyeuristic tracking shots and sweeping vistas of beautified cities colored by tranquil blue skies.

 Instead, Delpy employs brief, biting skits set in an oyster-gray New York that bleed into comic ellipses and coagulate to produce a tapestry of shock, humor and unassuming beauty, like a burlesque show staged on a filthy sidewalk.
-Here, like a devilish child with a new toy, Delpy does her best to exacerbate the film’s clash of cultures motif: Upon first entering Marion’s modest apartment, Jeannot wonders out loud where he’ll be able to masturbate; then he wanders around a high-end American fitness center with Manu as though on safari, shamelessly perpetuating the French’s insatiable lust and purported hatred of exercise; when not walking around half-naked, Marion’s nymphomaniac sister introduces Mingus’ electric toothbrush into her sex life; and when Manu buys marijuana in front of Willow, her father tells her it’s grass from Central Park because “they don’t have grass in France.”
-Which, predictably, inspires Willow to try and sell bags of grass to the first foreigner she meets.
+Here, Delpy does her best to exacerbate the film’s clash of cultures motif: Upon first entering Marion’s modest apartment, Jeannot wonders out loud where he’ll be able to masturbate; then he wanders around a high-end American fitness center with Manu as though on safari, shamelessly perpetuating the French’s insatiable lust and purported hatred of exercise; when not walking around half-naked, Marion’s nymphomaniac sister introduces Mingus’ electric toothbrush into her sex life; and when Manu buys marijuana in front of Willow, her father tells her it’s grass from Central Park, because “they don’t have grass in France.”
+Which, naturally, inspires in Willow an entrepreneurial streak.

 These scenes are hilarious and often insightful, but any whiff of profundity or serious observation about the inevitable flux of family, particularly when pitted against a manic city and a fickle art world, is often lost to the film’s breezy pace.
 The only thing anchoring them to a forward moving narrative is the anticipation of Marion’s forthcoming exhibit, at which, for ten thousand dollars, she’ll be selling her soul – conceptually, at least.